wso2/docs-is/en/identity-server/7.0.0/docs/references/extend/user-mgt/provisioning/extend-scim2-user-schemas.md

 WSO2 Identity Server allows users to define their own user schema in addition to the core user schema.
 These configured schema are then used while creating or validating user objects.
 This means that custom user attributes can be passed using SCIM for identity management requirements.

-!!!
-Note
+!!! warning "Not recommended"
-    From 6.0.0 onwards, we can use the [SCIM2 Custom User Schema]({{base_path}}/guides/users/attributes/manage-scim2-attribute-mappings) to add custom attributes of the user.
+    From {{product_name}} 6.0.0 onwards, it is recommended to use [SCIM2 Custom User Schema]({{base_path}}/guides/users/attributes/manage-scim2-attribute-mappings) to add custom attributes for users.

-    Reasons why we introduced custom schema to add custom attributes:
+    Using enterprise user extension for custom user attributes is not recommended for the following reasons:
-        1. According to the current model, Enterprise User Extension attributes are in a file, and those configurations are applicable at the server level.
+        1. According to the current model, Enterprise User Extension attributes are contained in a file.
+Hence, any modifications to this file will be applied at the server level.
-        2. Enterprise User Extension is a defined schema, and it should not be allowed to be modified.
+        2. As Enterprise User Extension is a defined schema, it must remain unchanged.

-    So it is recommended to use the SCIM2 Custom User Schema to add custom attributes of the user instead of Enterprise User Schema.

 ---